 10 reasons to visit Japan…

-I am from Australia and recently travelled to Japan for a holiday.
+I am from Australia and recently travelled to Japan for a holiday (UPDATE: I actually live in Japan now… check out my new top 3 reasons to visit Japan list!).
 In terms of traditions, we borrow from elsewhere, in terms of historical architecture there is nothing older than 250 years.
 Travelling to Japan was a chance to visit a country that is most steeped in tradition and culture of their own country – deeply proud and very generous people.
 It is a challenge and a massive reward holidaying here.
 So much so that I am now planning on returning to live.

 There are so many reasons to visit Japan.
 Here are my top ten reasons why you should travel to Japan.